EZ-1EL/Oracle-Database-Interactive-Exam/README.md

 This project is provided for educational purposes.
 Review your organization or school policies before using it in production.

 ## Credits
-Developed by Asim — EZEL.
+Developed by Aasem — EZEL.